yannickferenczi/hands-home-helpers-website/README.md

 Two fonts have been used within the whole website.
 They both are sans-serif.
 Andika has been picked for the titles to give users a feeling of sober and neat.
 And Merriweather Sans has been picked for the standard text has it is a good match to Andika.

 ### 1.2.6.
 Database Schema

+The database schema have been modified during the development phase to provide a more powerful tool.

 For the minimum viable product:
 ![Database schema for the minimum viable product](documentation/erd_mvp.png)